 These 3 DIY coffee face scrub recipes with natural ingredients will help reduce oily skin, moisturize dry skin, and restore glowing skin.

-If you are a coffee lover you have a reason to smile because it has been scientifically proven that coffee have benefits for the health and the skin.
+If you are a coffee lover you have a reason to smile because it has been scientifically proven that coffee has benefits for the health and the skin.

 Since the caffeine in coffee has anti-inflammatory and antioxidants benefits applying it on the skin will have some kind of benefits, even if they are short-lived.

 Besides any type of scrub, including the ones made with coffee grounds, leave the skin polished and smooth.